stellarport/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-asset_code | The code of the asset being deposited (e.g. BTC). paging_id (optional) | Id of the last transaction to exclude. no_older_than (optional) | Only return transactions newer than. limit (optional) | Number of transactions to return.
+asset_code | The code of the asset being deposited (e.g. BTC). account | The id of the account to fetch transactions for. paging_id (optional) | Id of the last transaction to exclude. no_older_than (optional) | Only return transactions newer than. limit (optional) | Number of transactions to return.